S3 method for class 'ObliqueForest'

 (logical) If

-, then the result will be a list of such matrices, with the i'th item in the list corresponding to the i'th value ofpred_horizon
+TRUE(the default), predictions will be aggregated over all trees by taking the mean.
+IfFALSE, the returned output will contain one row per observation and one column for each tree.
+If the length ofpred_horizonis two or more andpred_aggregateisFALSE, then the result will be a list of such matrices, with the i'th item in the list corresponding to the i'th value ofpred_horizon.- pred_simplify

 (logical) If

-(the default), predictions will always be returned in a numeric matrix or a list of numeric matrices.
-IfTRUE
+FALSE(the default), predictions will always be returned in a numeric matrix or a list of numeric matrices.
+IfTRUE, predictions may be simplified to a vector, e.g., ifpred_typeis'mort'for survival or'class'for classification, or an array of matrices iflength(pred_horizon) > 1.- oobag

 (logical) If

-, then out-of-bag predictions will be computed.
-This input parameter should only be set toTRUE
+FALSE(the default), predictions will be computed using all trees for each observation.
+IfTRUE, then out-of-bag predictions will be computed.
+This input parameter should only be set toTRUEifnew_dataisNULL.- na_action

 (character) what should happen when

-will be imputed using the mean and mode, respectively.
-To clarify, the mean and mode used to impute missing values are from the training data ofobject
+new_datawill be imputed using the mean and mode, respectively.
+To clarify, the mean and mode used to impute missing values are from the training data ofobject, not fromnew_data.

 - boundary_checks